Energy Efficiency Research

 Research was commissioned into three large-scale external wall insulation projects in the North of England.
 This focussed on a range of issues including methods of funding, pre-installation assessments, selection of materials and systems, design, specification, procurement and implementation, and highlighted factors affecting the quality of work.
 In addition, the heritage impact of the work was assessed, and the perceptions of stakeholders, including building occupants, were reviewed.

-Participants: Historic England’s Building Conservation Research Team; NDM Heath Ltd
+Participants: Historic England’s Building Conservation and Geospatial Survey Team, NDM Heath Ltd

 Historic England commissioned research to investigate the thermal performance of traditional timber sash windows and metal windows.
 Thermal transmission in terms of u-values was measured, and heat losses through air infiltratration draughts and thermal bridging were assessed.
 The work presented in the research reports quantifies the effectiveness of relatively simple measures to improve the thermal performance of windows by draught-proofing, and using blinds, curtains, shutters and secondary glazing.